Snakebites in Children

 - Treat all snakebites as if they were venomous and get to a hospital emergency room as fast as possible.

-- Rattlesnake bites cause most of the venomous bites in the U.S.
+- Be aware that rattlesnake bites cause most of the venomous bites in the U.S.

 - Call 911 for emergency help right away.
-Antivenin should be given within 4 hours when possible.
+Medicine called antivenin should be given within 4 hours when possible.

 - Teach your child to leave snakes alone.